 In addition to this latest video, you can see videos of more than 20 past demonstrations on our YouTube feed.
 Be sure to check it out.

 If you participated in the Jan.
 25 online David Ellsworth demonstration for the Strait Turners you would have seen him refer to his home-made sawbuck.

 Here is a link to the plans for the sawbuck that David showed as part of his demonstration.
 Lumber prices being what they are, you may want to see if you have some scraps that can help make up some of the pieces.

-Our chapter of the American Association of Woodturners comprises more than 120 members of all skill levels from Kitsap, Mason, Jefferson and Clallam counties in Washington State.
+Our chapter of the American Association of Woodturners comprises more than 150 members of all skill levels and serves mainly woodturners who live in Kitsap, Mason, Jefferson and Clallam counties in Washington State.

 Our more experienced members place a high priority on helping novice turners in a variety of ways including an official mentoring program, casual advice, and hands-on workshops.